OneCrazyCoder/MMOGamepadOverlay/README.md

 *NOTE: These paths ARE case-sensitive!
 Also, in the above example, if the "Settings" property for the file was never created in [TargetConfigFiles], or the settings.json file can't be found or opened, you will not receive a runtime error since it is assumed it was an intentional disabling of the sync feature.
 Check MMOGO_ErrorLog.txt if the feature isn't working when expected to see if this is the problem.*

-For more complex properties such as for hotspots aligning with in-game UI windows, the tag may instead contain a special "function name" followed by a colon ``:`` followed by a key name from the config file.
+For more complex properties such as for hotspots aligning with in-game UI windows, the tag may instead contain a special "function name" followed by a colon ``:`` followed by a comma-separated list of names (usually just one).
 These "functions" may use multiple actual values to construct the text that replaces the tag.
 For example, to align a hotspot to the top left corner of the window a game identifies by the key "inventory", you could use:

     [TargetSyncProperties]
     Hotspots>Inventory = <Left:inventory>, <Top:inventory>

+Anything outside the <> tags will just be used directly, so you could add extra offsets or fixed values alongside them, such as:

+    [TargetSyncProperties]
+    Icons>Hotbar1 = <Left:hotbar>+4, <Top:hotbar>+14, 49, 49

-The actual text that replaces ``<Left:inventory>`` might require multiple values to generate, such as for something like "50% + 23".
-To facilitate this, the actual values read to construct the replacement text are specified by properties in the ``[TargetConfigFileFormat]`` section.
+The actual text that replaces the tags might require multiple values to generate, such as for something like "50% + 23".
+To facilitate this, the values read to construct the replacement text are specified by properties in the ``[TargetConfigFileFormat]`` section.

 Each property in this section has a specific property name set to a path string for where to find that value within the game's config file.
-The path should contain a ``<name>`` tag for where to insert the name passed in from the earlier ``<FunctionName:ValueName>`` tag to create the full path to the value in the game's config file.
-Each variable can also have an ``Invert`` property set, specifying to invert or negate the value read in from the game's config file.
+The path should contain one or numbered tags in the format  ``<1>``, ``<2>``, etc for where to insert the names passed in from the earlier ``<FunctionName:Name1, Name2, ...>`` tag to create the full path to the value in the game's config file.
+So for the above Inventory hotspot example, you might use:

-Here is a complete example of setting a hotspot to the top-left corner of a UI window using this setup:

-    [TargetConfigFiles]
-    Layout=%USERPROFILE%\AppData\LocalLow\Niche Worlds Cult\Monsters and Memories\windows.json

     [TargetConfigFileFormat]
-    PositionX = Layout.SaveData.<name>.position.x
+    PositionX = Windows.SaveData.<1>.position.x
-    PositionY = Layout.SaveData.<name>.position.y
+    PositionY = Windows.SaveData.<1>.position.y
-    AlignmentX = Layout.SaveData.<name>.anchorMin.x
+    AlignmentX = Windows.SaveData.<1>.anchorMin.x
-    AlignmentY = Layout.SaveData.<name>.anchorMin.y
+    AlignmentY = Windows.SaveData.<1>.anchorMin.y
-    PivotX = Layout.SaveData.<name>.pivot.x
-    PivotY = Layout.SaveData.<name>.pivot.y
-    Width = Layout.SaveData.<name>.sizeDelta.x
-    Height = Layout.SaveData.<name>.sizeDelta.y
+    InvertPositionY = Yes
     InvertAlignmentY = Yes
-    InvertPivotY = Yes
-    InvertPositionY = Yes

-    [TargetSyncProperties]
-    Hotspots>Inventory = <Left:inventory>, <Top:inventory>
+For more detailed examples, check the generated default profiles for different games (usually near the bottom of the *MMOGO_Game_Base.ini* file).

 ### Other system features